I use Adobe Premiere Pro and Adobe After Effects daily, and together, they make a strong team in video editing and post-production.

-It is designed for arranging and editing your video footage in a non-destructive way, i.e. you can cut up your video footage and add/remove effects, without it affecting the original files.
+It is designed for arranging and editing your video footage in a non-destructive way, i.e., you can cut up your footage and add/remove effects without affecting the original files.

-Adobe Premiere Pro is a Non-Linear Editor (or NLE), which means you can arrange and rearrange your footage in a non-linear way by placing video and audio on tracks on top of each other.
+Adobe Premiere Pro is a Non-Linear Editor (or NLE), which means you can arrange and rearrange your footage non-linearly by placing video and audio on tracks on top of each other.

 Compare this to the old linear Windows Movie Maker, where you could only place a video clip before or after another video clip.
-The video editing features you find in the online YouTube video editor is also still linear.
+The video editing features in the online YouTube video editor are also still linear.

-Non-linear editing is a breeze to work with and makes it much easier to work with video and audio – from the first rough cut to the final assembled video production.
+Non-linear editing is a breeze and makes working with video and audio much easier – from the first rough cut to the final assembled video production.

-Basically you can do anything in Premiere Pro in terms of basic to advanced video editing – from cutting up and arranging your footage, to working with multiple camera angles, color correction and color grading, audio mixing and much more.
+You can do anything in Premiere Pro, from basic to advanced video editing – from cutting up and arranging your footage to working with multiple camera angles, color correction and color grading, audio mixing, and much more.

-It’s when you want to start working with advanced effects and 3D scenes, that you need to take your project into After Effects.
+When you want to start working with advanced effects and 3D scenes, you need to take your project into After Effects.

 After Effects vs Premiere Pro.
 So what is the difference?

-While Premiere Pro is excellent for video editing After Effects shines when it comes to creating advanced visual effects for your footage.
-The two programs complement each other in that way.
+While Premiere Pro is excellent for video editing, After Effects shines when creating advanced visual effects for your footage; the two programs complement each other.

 I often find myself with all four programs open at the same time.
-I might have illustrator open to quickly go change a vector for use in motion graphics.
-And I use Photoshop for creating textures for integrating into 3D visual effects scenes.
+I might have Illustrator open to change a vector for use in motion graphics quickly.
+I use Photoshop to create textures for integrating into 3D visual effects scenes.

-So while it is technically possible to make a video from start to finish in both After Effects and Premiere Pro, each program has a different set of features and a different user interface.
+So, while making a video from start to finish in both After Effects and Premiere Pro is technically possible, each program has a different set of features and a different user interface.